Lutheran Studies

-The Lutheran Studies Program at Yale Divinity School provides Lutheran students with an integrated approach to theological education and pastoral training at Yale Divinity School, encompassing both their program of study and their spiritual formation for ministry.
+The Lutheran Studies Program at Yale Divinity School provides Lutheran students with an integrated approach to theological education and pastoral formation at Yale Divinity School, encompassing both their program of study and their spiritual grounding for ministry.
 The former is addressed by a required curriculum with distribution requirements similar to those of Lutheran seminaries.
-The latter is addressed by a program of formation for ministry that includes retreats, colloquia on the practice of ministry in the Lutheran tradition, and opportunities for worship and social interaction.
+The latter is addressed by a program of formation for ministry that includes retreats, colloquia on the practice of ministry in the Lutheran tradition, and opportunities for worship and community-building.

 In 1995 the Lutheran faculty at Yale Divinity School, in cooperation with Berkeley Divinity School at Yale (an Episcopal seminary affiliated with Yale Divinity School), established the Lutheran Studies Program at Yale.
 In 2003 the program was reconstituted as a standing committee of the Yale Divinity School faculty.
 Membership on the Oversight Committee includes the Lutheran members of the faculties of the Yale Divinity School and the Institute of Sacred Music, Yale Divinity School’s academic dean, representatives of the Lutheran students and staff, and, as advisory members, representatives of the wider church.
 The program provides two avenues of study: a Certificate in Lutheran Studies, and a Diploma in Lutheran Studies.